 - Each Whale Shark has an individual and unique pattern of stripes and spots.

-- Whale Sharks are migratory in nature, they migrate for about 8,000 miles usually for the purpose of feeding and mating.
+- Whale Sharks are migratory, they migrate for about 8,000 miles usually for feeding and mating.

-- You can swim with Whale Sharks as they are found in open sea just beneath the surface of water or in few meters depth.
+- You can swim with Whale Sharks as they are found in the open sea just beneath the surface of water or in a few meters depth.

 - The fully open mouth of a Whale Shark is so wide that four divers can swim into it at the same time.